 Regarding security, Avast antivirus is suitable for detecting, deleting and preventing infections of viruses, spyware, worms, Trojan, rootkits, and other several types of malware.
 There is also a Sandbox, a feature that allows you to test files such as torrents and files from USB drives before using them.
 In terms of privacy, Avast offers its users a secure line VPN, a password manager, anti-track, a firewall, a secure browser and blocks phishing attempts.
 Avast also provides system tune-up for increased performance via its cleaner and a driver updater.

 Avast is very easy to use right from installation, and it is appealing to novice users.
 It features a fluid intuitive interface with features organized simplistically.
 Main features are arranged in menu icons, which also bring out another menu when clicked.
 Avast sports a status button that changes color according to the status of your PC regarding infection.
 It is green when there is no infection and turns red when a threat is detected.
 Avast offers free antivirus and a premium version.

 Download Avast and get rid of spyware in a quick scan.

 2. Bitdefender – Highly Recommended Spyware Detector Tool

 Platform: Windows, Mac, iOS, Android

-Packing different offers, it is not hard to see why Bitdefender is a key player in the antivirus sphere.
+Packing different offers, it is not hard to see why Bitdefender is a key player in the antivirus and spyware removal sphere.
 With services such as firewall and webcam protection, next-gen security against threats, encrypted traffic, malware removal, and secure browsing, Bitdefender sure has a lot in store for you.